 Coincidentally, I was teaching myself the basics of music production at that time.
 When I knew Suga was also a producer, I searched for videos that would explain his creative process.
 Then, I naturally transitioned from wanting to know more about him to wanting to know more about the entire group.

-Snigdha Dutta: Interestingly, I am researching a concept called resilience, and my own psychological and emotional resilience was tested and weakened.
+Snigdha: Interestingly, I was researching a concept called resilience in my PhD, and my own psychological and emotional resilience was tested and weakened.
 BTS’s story is the embodiment of resilience and they have inspired and empowered me immensely.

 Apart from that, the wholesome and loving relationships BTS members have with each other and the para-social relationship with ARMY has been fascinating to observe and be a part of.
 I’m in awe of how they’ve inadvertently and seamlessly affected the lives of this vibrant and diverse fandom.
 I also love all of their side projects, including the G.C.Fs by Jungkook, Vante, the free songs on SoundCloud (Ddaeng” and Tonight are my all-time favorites), and of course their partnership with UNICEF for the #EndViolence campaign.